 For providing interactive spreadsheets that produce outcomes based on input data.
 All of this is made possible by Microsoft Excel’s formulae and cell-reference system.
 To perform calculations and obtain a result, you can write formulas on any cell and make references to other cells.
 To execute several operations and display various outputs based on your procedures and circumstances, you occasionally need to employ many formulas in a single cell.
 In this article, we will demonstrate how to use multiple Microsoft Excel formulas in one cell.

-Step-by-Step Procedures to Use Multiple Excel Formulas in One Cell
+How to Use Multiple Excel Formulas in One Cell: Step-by-Step Procedures

 In this article, you will learn how to use multiple Excel formulas in one cell by utilizing the Ampersand operator.
 Here.
 We will apply two separate Excel formulas in one cell, such as the SUM function and the AVERAGE function.
 Let’s suppose we have a sample data set.